hiveot/hub.capnp/docs/infrastructure-challenges.md

-# WoST Infrastructure Challenges
+# Infrastructure Challenges

-The first iterations of WoST was intended as a discovery excercise to determine the best course for providing a Hub that is secure, lightweight and easy to scale.
+The first iterations of HiveOT was intended as a discovery excercise to determine the best course for providing a Hub that is secure, lightweight and easy to scale.
 These iterations exposed various challenges, especially on the infrastructure side.
 Below a short summary of these challenges and how to overcome them.

 ## Security